- Finding a public chargepoint in Cambridgeshire

-Starting from 2035, government will be banning the sale of new petrol or diesel cars.
+Starting from 2035, the Government will be banning the sale of new petrol or diesel cars.
 Car manufacturers will be expected to gradually reduce sales ahead of this date.
 We are working on plans to provide public chargepoints to help communities switch to electric vehicles (EVs).

 Our Sustainable Transport pages contain more information on switching to an electric vehicle.